Networking

 Campus

-Learning in a Campus environment usually takes place every five weeks at the upper secondary school.
-This means that students are responsible for organising their learning autonomously, self-directed and with the help of a digital learning environment.
-This means that students decide for themselves which assignments they want to complete at what time.
-However, the format of the assignments not only encourages individual learning.
-Since there are also team tasks, social skills and cooperative working are also fostered.
-Teachers accompany learning in Campus individually, provide differentiated support in case of queries and carefully review the learning process.
+Learning on campus usually takes place every five weeks in the upper secondary school.
+This means that students organize their learning exclusively on their own responsibility, self-directed and with the help of a digital learning environment.
+Pupils therefore decide for themselves the order in which they complete the tasks.
+However, the format of the work assignments does not only promote individual learning.
+As there are also team tasks, social skills and cooperative work are supported.
+Teachers accompany learning on campus on an individual basis, provide differentiated support in the event of queries and carefully monitor the learning process.